playframework/playframework/documentation/manual/experimental/AkkaHttpServer.md

 ## Known issues

 * Slow.
 There is a lot more copying in the Akka HTTP backend because the Play and Akka HTTP APIs are not naturally compatible.
 A lot of extra copying is needed to translate the objects.
-* WebSockets are not supported, due to missing support in Akka HTTP.
 * No HTTPS support, again due to missing support in Akka HTTP.
 * Server shutdown is a bit rough.
 HTTP server actors are just killed.
 * The implementation contains code duplicated from the Netty backend.